Our Board of Directors

 Rev. Brian Paulson, S.J.

-British Robinson
+British Robison

 British Robinson was most recently the President and Chief Executive Officer of the Barbara Bush Foundation for Family Literacy.
 British oversaw the strategic direction and all operations of the public charity, which was established by former First Lady Barbara Bush in 1989.